 What happens if I miss a dose?

-Take the missed dose as soon as you remember, making sure you also eat a meal and drink a large glass of water.
+Take your dose as soon as you can, making sure you also eat a meal and drink a large glass of water.
 Skip the missed dose if it is almost time for your next dose.
-Do not take extra medicine to make up the missed dose.
+Do not take two doses at one time.

 What happens if I overdose?